- Semolina (Rava/Suji)- ½ cup (I use fine semolina/barik rava)

 - Pour the milk in rava mixture carefully and give a nice stir.

-- Cover the pan with lid and let rava cook for 3-4 minutes on low heat.
+- Cover the pan with a lid and let rava cook for 3-4 minutes on low heat.

 - Serve hot.